Chaos99/pyCVS/README.md

 ## pyCVS - README
 **************************************
 pyCVS is a python library/module for the CVS (Concurrent Versions System) protocol.
-It supports asynchronous (not yet) and synchronous handling of CVS servers.
+It supports asynchronous and synchronous handling of CVS servers.
 **************************************

 The library/ directory holds the pyCVS library.